The ‘properties’ in the Small House Gallery family:

 Q. Are there any fees for submitting or exhibiting?

 A. We truly wanted to keep the project completely free to artists, and we managed to do so for the first 6 months of Small House’s lockdown revival.*

 But we can no longer afford to offer this opportunity for free.
 We just can’t.
 We either charge a nominal fee (asking for tips/donations didn’t work) or we shut it down.
-We’re trying to get to the point where we’re attractive enough to arts funding bodies, or for corporate sponsorship, or ‘something’, but we’re not there yet.
-Maybe with double the amount of followers, or triple – not sure what it it’s going to take.
-The completely free model is unsustainable; we’re too far out of pocket for the the time, care, attention to detail, and unpaid labour, the wholly self funded purchases of parts/equipment/materials required to maintain even just the physical ‘buildings,’ not to mention the upkeep of the online stuff which is integral to the project’s survival.
+We’re trying to get to the point where we’re attractive enough to arts funding bodies, or for corporate sponsorship, or ‘something’, but we’re not there yet, partly because we refuse to commit to pigeonhole the project into existing only to serve one area of the UK, or one demographic or cause (which rules us out of Arts Council Funding).
+The completely free model we were operating under during the first couple of Covid lockdowns is unsustainable now; we’re just too far out of pocket for the the time, care, attention to detail, and unpaid labour, the wholly self funded purchases of parts/equipment/materials required to maintain even just the physical ‘buildings,’ not to mention the upkeep of the online stuff which is integral to the project’s survival.

-So we’re charging a nominal fee for applying and a nominal amount to exhibit with us if selected.
-We want to keep it down to a fair and accessible amount, but we ask that if you can afford to give more, please do so generously.
+So we’re charging a nominal fee for applying and a nominal amount to exhibit with us if the show is selected.
+We want to keep it down to a really fair and ridiculously accessible amount, but we do ask that if you can afford to give more, that you please do so generously.

 £3.00 to SUBMIT a PROPOSAL for a show.**

 £15.00 (minimum) if SELECTED.
 (This second ask does not apply to the Summer Open)